ktoso/akka-raft/README.md

 Links & kudos
 -------------

+* An excellent analysis using *fuzz testing of akka-raft, discovering a number of protocol bugs by @colin-scott*, blog post [Fuzzing Raft for Fun and Publication](https://colin-scott.github.io/blog/2015/10/07/fuzzing-raft-for-fun-and-profit/) and linked inside it the whitepaper draft.

 * [Raft - In Search of an Understandable Consensus Algorithm](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf) whitepaper
 * See other implementations (many lanugages) on [raftconsensus.github.io](http://raftconsensus.github.io)